geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t07_estimator.md

         """Runs once at the end training"""
 ```

-Given the structure, users can customize their own functions at different stage and insert them in the training loop.
-We will leave the customization of `Trace` to advanced tutorial, for now, let's use some pre-built `Traces` from FastEstimator.
+Given the structure, users can customize their own functions at different stages and insert them into the training loop.
+We will leave the customization of `Traces` to the advanced tutorial.
+For now, let's use some pre-built `Traces` from FastEstimator.

-During the training loop of the above example, We want 2 things can happen during loop:
+During the training loop in our earlier example, we want 2 things to happen:
-1. Save the model weight if the evaluation loss is the best we have seen
+1. Save the model weights if the evaluation loss is the best we have seen so far
-2. Calculate the accuracy during evaluation
+2. Calculate the model accuracy during evaluation

+<a id='t07usage'></a>

 ```python